-Bosnia: Elektroprijenos commissioned new 110 kV transmission line21.
-October 2018. / SEE Energy News
+Bosnia: Elektroprijenos commissioned new 110 kV transmission line, SEE Energy News

 Elektroprijenos BIH, the company which manages the electricity transmission system of Bosnia and Herzegovina (BiH), has commissioned 110 kV Kupres-Tomislavgrad transmission line, in order to increase the security of electricity supply in the area.

 The statement from the company said that the wider area saw significant increase in electricity consumption in the past few years, mainly due to the development of winter tourism and the planned construction of several wind farms.
 The investment in the construction of this 32.6 kilometers long transmission line was about 2.2 million euros.

 By completing the construction of this transmission line, Elektroprijenos BiH closed the investment cycle started with the construction of 110 kV Kupres substation and the new section of the existing 110 kV Bugojno-Kupres transmission line, thus raising the electricity network from 20 to 110 KV.